Albany, Oregon: Government

-The city provides its own fire department, police department, library system, and also provides both their own water supply and wastewater treatment through the Public Works Operations division. and the current wastewater treatment plant was completed in 2009.
+The city provides its own fire department, police department, library system, and also provides both their own water supply and wastewater treatment through the Public Works Operations division.
+The current wastewater treatment plant was completed in 2009.
 In total the local government employs around 450 full- and part-time employees with the majority in Police, Fire, and Public Works Operations.

 The Albany city government was nationally recognized in 2009 and 2010 with the Certificate of Distinction and in 2011 and 2012 with the Certificate of Excellence from the International City/County Management Association (ICMA) for its dedication to improving governmental performance.
 In 2010, 2011 and 2012, the Sunshine Review awarded Albany an A+ perfect score for government transparency and online accessibility with its website along with other government agencies from around the country.
 Also in September 2010, the League of Oregon Cities awarded Albany the Good Governance Award for the "Where Does My Money Go? and Albany Dashboard" web applications and featured Albany for governmental transparency.
 In January 2011, Government Computer News cited Albany as one of ten "Top Public Sector Websites" in the nation for government transparency.
 Other recognition includes a 2016 award for Safest Cities in Oregon from BackgroundChecks.org and 2016 Top 25 Doers, Dreamers & Drivers for Assistant City Manager/CIO Jorge Salinas in Government Technology magazine.

 Albany was a 2015 winner in the e.Republic Center for Digital Government (CDG) Digital Cities Survey.
 The annual survey recognizes leading examples of cities using technology to improve services and boost efficiencies.

 Albany is also home to the county government and the Linn County Courthouse.